steve-lemon/ga/README.md

 Genetic Algorithm experimental

-- solving TST(Travelling Salesman Problem) by using GA.
+- Solving TSP(Travelling Salesman Problem) by using GA.
+- The sample tsp samples can be found via [MP-TESTDATA](http://elib.zib.de/pub/mp-testdata/tsp/tsplib/tsp/index.html)

 ## How To Run